reddeusdev/to-do-list/README.md

-# Calculator
+# Lista TO DO

-Prosta kalkulator z historią działań
+Prosta lista to do z wyszukiwarka

 ## Tech Stack